aggarwaljuh/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
 ![p1](/Resources/summary.png)

 In the total summary the mean is 1498.78 with a variance of 62.29 pounds per square inch which is in the 100 pount variance limitation.
 So overall this does meet the specifications.
 Lots 1 and 2 also fall within this variance at 0.98 and 7.47 respectivly but Lot 3 had a variance well over 100 at 170.
 This does not meet the specifications.

 ## T-Tests on Suspension Coils
 ![p1](/Resources/Overall.png)
 Overall we find that the total group's mean is not significanly different than the population mean of 1500 with a p value of 0.06, there for accepting the null hypothesis.
+We are chosing 0.05 as the alphs.

 ![p1](/Resources/lot1.png)
 Overall we find that the lot 1's mean is not significanly different than the population mean of 1500 with a p value of 1.00 and the 95% confidiance interval including the population mean, there for accepting the null hypothesis.